-AHM350 Quality Management in Healthcare - 4.5 Credit Hours
+AHM350 Quality Management in Healthcare - 4.5 Credit Hours (55 contact hours)

 Quality management is a complex process, especially in healthcare.
 Managers in today's environment need more than just an understanding of the historical concepts of quality.
 They need to understand how to achieve quality within the structure and relationships of the complex system of a healthcare organization.